nextcloud/documentation/user_manual/files/access_webdav.rst

 App Passwords
 --------------------

-Nextcloud supports generating unquie application password seprate from your user login.
+Nextcloud supports generating unquie application password separate from your user login.
 If you are using a 3rd party authenication provider you will need to generate an application password for WebDAV.
 In Nextcloud’s web GUI, go to the user preferences, go to Security.
 Generate an App password.